kudobuilder/kudo.dev/content/blog/blog-2019-12-06-mesos-to-kudo.md

 ## Learn Custom Resource Definitions

-Now that we understand the API / Resources that come with Kubernetes, you might be wondering *am I limited to that? or can I extend that?* That is where Custom Resource Definitions (CRD) come in.
-We can extend Kubernetes by defining extensions to its API.
+Now that you understand the API / Resources that come with Kubernetes, you might be wondering *am I limited to that? or can I extend that?* That is where Custom Resource Definitions (CRD) come in.
+You can extend Kubernetes by defining extensions to its API.
 You might start with the [official CRD docs](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).
 It is worth going through the exercises presented there.
 If you want to watch and learn, start with [Stefan Schimanski's CRD talk](https://www.youtube.com/watch?v=Ne4jQF-CPIM) on the topic.

-Addition resources:
+Additional resources:
 * [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
 * [Part 3a](https://blog.openshift.com/kubernetes-deep-dive-api-server-part-3a/) of API Service deep dive series
 * [Stefan Schimanski's 36 min talk](https://www.youtube.com/watch?v=Ne4jQF-CPIM) on the topic